N0bh/CubiKits.Documentation/docs/projects/Basic/Lorfi-L/Components-Modules/White-LED-Module.md

-# Button Switch Module using Lorfi-L
+# White LED Module using Lorfi-L

-Pushbuttons is the most common hardware interface to different hardware.
+# Description
+This white LED light module is perfect for Arduino beginners.
+It easily connects to an IO or sensor shield and allows for experimentation with light-based projects.

+# Specification

+**White LED Module**
+**Type** Digital

 ## Hardware Setup